kailash-manasarovar/statement/docs/timeline/2024/september.md

 - This was also a period where I was so high in my home I was hallucinating, badly.
 - This strikes me as the gangs not really wanting me to leave at all - I couldn't think straight about anything.
 - Was their sole intention to murder me, for their subscribers' pleasure live and direct on the porn networks?
-- Were my soon-to-be ex-colleagues at Polygon excited about that?
+- Were my soon-to-be ex-colleagues at Polygon and the lucrative tech-bro-porn-addict community excited about that?

 ### Poisoning